Cuzcatlan: Etymology

-The name Kuskatan (place of jewel necklaces) possibly comes from the Náwat words "kuskat" (necklace) and Kuzti (jewel) meaning "jewel necklace", and "tan", meaning “among/in/near/place of/with.”.
+The name Kuskatan (place of jewel necklaces) possibly comes from the Náwat words "kuskat" (necklace) and Kuzti (jewel) meaning "jewel necklace", and "tan", meaning "among/in/near/place of/with.".
 In Nahuatl its cognate term is Cuzcat(l)an.

-Origins
+Origins and history

+The Pipil people are an ethnic group who resided in western modern day El Salvador and parts of Honduras.
+They are a subgroup of Nahua people, who can also be known as Nawats, Nahuats, or Southern Nahuas.
+Nahua people originally resided in modern-day Mexico with waves of Pipil people migrating to what was Cuzcatlan.
+This Mesoamerican land is believed to be inhabited by the first wave of Pipils as early as 3000 BCE.
+Another wave of Nahua migrants, known as the Izalco Pipils, voyaged in the 10th century.

 The Nawat Pipil arrived in El Salvador around the year 900.
 On arrival, they had to fight their way to the new land due to the fact of the Mayan civil wars that were taking place as well but with the treaty or "cult" of Quetzalcoatl, Qʼuqʼumatz and Kukulkan as the Pipil had many Mayan allies.
 City states such as Tehuacán, Chalchuapa and Cihuatán eventually became absorbed into the Cuzcatlan polity confederation.
 According to legend, the city of Cuzcatlán (the capital city of Cuzcatan), was founded by the exiled Toltec Ce Acatl Topiltzin around the year 1054.
 In the 13th century the Pipil city states were most likely unified, and by 1400, a hereditary monarchy had been established.
+The Pipil people aided in the flourishing of Cuzcatlan and referred to this region as the "Land of the Jewel".
+Using techniques that were heavily influenced by ancient Mayan culture.
+Pipil people inhabited this land but also resided with other indigenous groups.
+They were alongside specifically Lenca and Pokomam Maya and expressed similarities in their culture and traditions.
+The Pipil created towns and cities that were able to support large populations which were supported by irrigated agricultural lands.